Disclosure Policy and IR Policy

 No information is to be leaked to a third party before an official disclosure is made.

-3. Applicable Information for Disclosure
+3. Information Subject to Disclosure

 This basic policy applies to the following information disclosure.